hipe-eval/HIPE-2022-data/documentation/README-ajmc.md

 - **Documents:** *ajmc* documents correspond to pages of classical commentaries (only pages contanining introduction/preface or commentary sections were selected).
 - **Sentence splitting:** annotated manually (see Guidelines, section 4).

-**HIPE-2022 v1.0 release notes**
+### Data release notes

+**HIPE-2022-data v2.0**
+- This release contains dev and train set for all languages (EN, DE, FR).
+- It also includes the mappings of OCR/gold transcript for those entities that are affected by OCR noise.
+These mappings will be of particurlar use for entity linking, where the impact of OCR noise on short entities is much higher than on other entities.
+These mappings are contained in three files named `ajmc-entity-ocr-correction-{LANG}.tsv` and located in the corpus' root directory.
+Each file contains the following columns:
+    - `entity_surface`: entity surface form as in the original OCR
+    - `gold_transcript`: manual transcription (of entity surface form)
+    - `levenshtein_norm`: normalised levennshtein distance between `entity_surface` and `gold_transcript`
+    - `entity_fine_type`: fine-grained NE type
+    - `wikidata_id`: entity's Wikidata ID when entity is not NIL (otherwise empty value)
+    - `frequency`: the number of times that the same OCR error pattern occurs in dev and train sets (e.g. the abbreviation of Aeschylus' name is wrongly recognised Aſch. -> Äſch.
+15 times in the DE corpus).

+**HIPE-2022-data v1.0**

-- Release v1.0 contains only a data sample (EN, DE).
+- This release contains only a data sample (EN, DE).
 Train and dev sets will be included in the next HIPE-2022 release.

 ### Domain specificity